josephtandyo/DeceptaBox/README.md

 ### Some of the features and commands of this bot includes:
+⋅⋅⋅To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅ ⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅

-  ⋅⋅* '!guide'
+  '!guide'
-      + To see the commands
+  To see the commands

   '!rules'
   To see the rules